Chris5332/Tehnologii-Web/README.md

 ### 4.7 About

-This page contains links to documentation, video demo, license, C4 diagram.
+This page contains links to documentation, video demo, license, diagrams.

 ### 4.8 Admin Panel